-Karley Campbell is a Postdoctoral Research Associate in the Bristol Glaciology Centre.
+Karley Campbell is a co-investigator in the Diatom-ARCTIC project, and works in the Bristol Glaciology Centre, University of Bristol.

 What’s unique to the ‘last ice area’ in the High Arctic?
 Canadian researchers are finding out

 Researchers from the Canadian Department of Fisheries and Oceans, Defence Research and Development Canada, the Alfred Wegener Institute in Germany and the University of Bristol in the UK are working together to investigate the \"last ice area\" in the High Arctic.
 Read more07 June 2018